 Today, the Brandling combines the power of tools, training and tribe to support change makers in building the brand they deserve.
 But we did not get there overnight.
 This is our story.

 The Brandling was founded on one simple truth.
 Great ideas for change are evenly distributed.
 Knowledge and quality resources on branding are not.
-So we asked ourselves: how can a family starting a fair trade lemonade factory in Sierra Leone, get access to the same branding knowledge as a company like Coca Cola?
+In 2014, Anne asked herself: how can a family starting a fair trade lemonade factory in Sierra Leone, get access to the same branding knowledge as a company like Coca Cola?
 Answering that question has taken us on a journey we would have never believed possible.

 2014: the pilot year